aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/extracting-and-analyzing-email-headers/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Extracting and Analyzing Email Headers with Aspose.Email
+# Extract Email Headers with Aspose.Email – Java Tutorial

 ## Introduction to Extracting and Analyzing Email Headers with Aspose.Email

-In this **email header analysis tutorial**, we’ll walk through how to extract, parse, and interpret the metadata hidden inside an *.eml* file using Aspose.Email for Java.
-Whether you’re building a spam‑filter, implementing email‑tracking, or just need to audit message routes, mastering header analysis gives you the insight you need to make informed decisions.
+In this **email header analysis tutorial**, we’ll walk through how to **extract email headers** from an *.eml* file using Aspose.Email for Java.
+Whether you’re building a spam‑filter, implementing **email tracking**, or need to **detect phishing email** attempts, mastering header extraction gives you the insight you need to make informed decisions quickly.

 ## Quick Answers
 - **What is the primary library?** Aspose.Email for Java